weaveworks-liquidmetal/site/docs/intro.md

 virtual machines (called MicroVMs) on physical and virtual hosts.

-The component can be used independently of Liquid Metal if desired, but its primary usecase is to create microVMs on a bare-metal host where the microVMs will be used as nodes in a virtualized Liquid Metal Kubernetes cluster.
+The component can be used independently of Liquid Metal if desired, but its primary usecase is to create microVMs on a bare-metal host where the MicroVMs will be used as nodes in a virtualized Liquid Metal Kubernetes cluster.

 :::info